Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Implementation of Anchor Re-weighting

+The applicability of our analytical conclusions to ICL variants, such as the semantically unrelated label ICL~\cite{Wei2023LargerLM}, is an intriguing subject.
+Given that both GPT2-XL and GPT-J-6B perform at levels akin to random guessing in this ICL setting, we chose LLaMA-33B~\cite{Touvron2023LLaMAOA} and SST-2 for our experiment.
+We substituted labels with 'A'/'B', and adhered to a similar experimental setup as in sections \S~\ref{subsec:shallow_layer} and \S~\ref{subsec:deep_layer}.
+However, we applied eight shots per class to facilitate the model in achieving an accuracy of 83.0\% on SST-2.
+The outcomes align with those derived in \S~\ref{subsec:shallow_layer} and \S~\ref{subsec:deep_layer}.
+Figure~\ref{fig:llama-1} shows the more pronounced impact of isolating labels in the shallow layers compared to their isolation in the deep layers or the isolation of non-label tokens.
+Figure~\ref{fig:llama} confirmed that the model leverages information from anchors in the deeper layers to perform classification.

-\section{Implementation of Anchor Re-Weighting}
+\section{Implementation of Anchor Re-weighting}

-To implement anchor re-weighting, in the specific computation process of the model, after calculating the attention matrix $A_l^h$, we multiply each $A_l^h(q,p_i)$ by $\exp(\beta^i_{lh})$ and continue with the subsequent computations.
-In other words, for each attention head, we make the following modifications:
+In order to implement anchor re-weighting, specific adjustments are made in the model's computational process.
+After calculating the attention matrix $A_l^h$ of the $h$th head in the $l$th layer, we multiply each $A_l^h(q,p_i)$ by $\exp(\beta^i_{0,lh})$ before proceeding with further computations.
+This means that for each attention head, we introduce the following modifications: